jbirddog/blue/README.md

 1. add code buffer over/underflow error checks
 1. add opcode overflow error check
 1. need a bs1 test case file
+1. move elf out of x86_64

+### s120

+This will be a program written in bs1 that converts bs1 files to bs0 files.
+It will replace the current use of grep/xxd in build.sh.
+It will still be built initially with grep/xxd, then it will rebuild itself.

+The program will be minimalist and require valid input else invalid output.
+Simplicity of this implementation is more important than performance.
+Likely once a higher level language is implemented it will re-implement s120 with more nice things.

+Needs:

+1. Port s120.asm to bs1